Azure/prometheus-collector/otelcollector/deploy/SCALE.md

   | `timeseries_received_per_minute` | Number of timseries scraped
   | `timeseries_sent_per_minute`  | Number of timeseries sent to storage
   | `bytes_sent_per_minute` | Number of bytes of timeseries sent to storage
 * The metric `timeseries_received_per_minute` may not exactly equal `timeseries_sent_per_minute` in the same minute.
-However, if there is a large difference and `timeseries_received_per_minute` is over 2.7 million timeseries / minute, not all your timeseries may be sending, and you will need to deploy multiple instances of the prometheus-collector.
+However, if there is a large difference and `timeseries_received_per_minute` is over 2.7 million timeseries per minute, not all your timeseries may be sending, and you will need to deploy multiple instances of the prometheus-collector.

 ## Configuring Multiple Instances
 * Follow the regular HELM deployment instructions for the first instance with advanced mode enabled and whichever default scrape targets you wish to have enabled or disabled.
 Custom scrape targets will be in the configmap `<chart release name>-prometheus-config` as usual.
 * Deploy the HELM chart a second time with a different chart release name, advanced mode not enabled, and all default scrape targets disabled.
-THe default scrape targets need to be disabled or else node-exporter and kube-state-metrics will be installed again and all the default metrics will be sent from both instances.
+The default scrape targets need to be disabled or else node-exporter and kube-state-metrics will be installed again and all the default metrics will be sent from both instances.
 Additional custom scrape targets should be in the configmap `<chart release name 2>-prometheus-config`.
 * For example, if the first helm chart install command was:
   ```
   helm upgrade --install <chart_release_name_1> ./prometheus-collector --set azureKeyVault.name="**" --set azureKeyVault.pfxCertNames="{**,**}" --set azureKeyVault.tenantId="**" --set clusterName="**" --set azureMetricAccount.defaultAccountName="**" --set azureKeyVault.clientId="**" --set azureKeyVault.clientSecret="****" --set mode.advanced=true